cstohlmann/oea-graph-api/readme.md

 ![alt text](https://github.com/cstohlmann/oea-graph-api/blob/main/docs/images/Graph%20visual.png)
  <p align="center">
  <emp>
- (Microsoft documentation on Graph Reports API: https://docs.microsoft.com/en-us/graph/overview)
+ (Microsoft documentation on Graph Reports API: https://docs.microsoft.com/en-us/graph/reportroot-concept-overview)
  </emp.
  </p>

-## Problem Statement [TO BE REWORKED]
+## Problem Statement
 As education systems and institutions use more digital learning platforms, services, and applications as part of the teaching and learning process, they need data on how and when students and educators are using those tools.
 This “usage” data can be combined with other data sources, such as assessment or financial data, to analyze the relationship between the tools, learning, and costs, for example.

 Microsoft Graph Reports API data can be used for many different education purposes: